breatheco-de/exercise-instagram-feed-bootstrap/README.md

 1. Create a website that looks exactly like [this one](https://github.com/breatheco-de/exercise-instagram-feed-bootstrap/blob/master/preview.gif):

 ![Instagram Preview](https://github.com/breatheco-de/exercise-instagram-feed-bootstrap/blob/master/preview.gif?raw=true)

-## 🌱  How to start this project

-Do not clone this repository.

-1. The first step to start coding is cloning the [vanillajs boilerplate](https://github.com/4GeeksAcademy/vanillajs-hello) on your local computer or gitpod.

-a) a) If using Gitpod you can clone the boilerplate by [clicking here](https://github.com/4GeeksAcademy/vanillajs-hello.
-b) If working locally type the following command from your command line: `git clone https://github.com/4GeeksAcademy/vanillajs-hello`.

-💡 Important: Remember to create a new repository, update the remote (`git remote set-url origin <your new url>`), and upload the code to your new repository using `add`, `commit` and `push`.

 2. Before starting to code make a drawing of the website will all the bootstrap components you will be using.
 Use as many components as you can, you will problably reuse them for the rest of your life!